 We’ll match you to the best live TV streaming service in under 5 minutes.Start Now

 Philo is a newer streaming service, which got its start on college campuses.
-Philo’s business model is simple – by eliminating expensive sports networks and local TV affiliates, they can offer a pared-down selection of channels at the lowest price in the market.
+Philo’s business model is simple – by eliminating expensive sports networks and local TV affiliates, they can offer a pared-down selection of channels at the one of the lowest prices on the market.

 The primary drawback of Philo is, as mentioned, you do not get access to any kind of sports coverage, or FOX/NBC/CBS/ABC.
 There are some occasional MMA and boxing matches that play on Paramount Network, which Philo does carry, however.
 All told, if you are interested in coverage of sports and special events, this service is definitely not for you.

-A key issue with Philo is its limited platform support.
+Philo has improved its device support, but it’s still a bit lacking.
 You can only use Philo on iOS devices, your web browser, Roku devices, Amazon Fire TV, and Apple TV – that’s it.
 No support for Chromecast, and surprisingly no native Android app.
+Learn more here.

-You also get a really good DVR, which is included at no extra cost.
+You also get a really good DVR with Philo, which is included at no extra cost.
 It’s pretty similar to the DVR offered with PlayStation Vue.
 You can save unlimited shows for later viewing for up to 30 days – so it just barely edges out PlayStation Vue’s 28-day policy.
+Learn more here.

 If you have a large family, or you plan on sharing an account with friends or roommates, PlayStation Vue is definitely the best choice for watching Discovery Channel without cable – for a number of reasons.